The Value Of The One Page Strategic Plan.

 ONE PAGE STRATEGIC PLAN: BRAND PROMISE

-A brand promise is the commitment your company makes to your customers and stakeholders.
-It should be clearly articulated.
+A brand promise is a commitment your company makes to your customers and stakeholders.
+Make sure it’s clearly articulated.

 Here are a few great examples from some of the world’s leading companies: